joblogmans/HVOWeb2/README.md

 ## Development

 Make sure you have Docker desktop installed.
 Copy this repository and run `docker compose up` in this folder.
 This should start the development server at `http://0.0.0.0:8000/`.
 You can now start developing.
 If this fails, first run `docker compose build`.
 If you get `permission denied` errors when executing Docker, check the docs on how to execute without `sudo`.
 Building the container with `sudo` will result in further permission issues down the line!
+Sometimes the database folder becomes owned by a different user and this also causes permission issues.
+Execute `sudo chown -R <your-user> data` to recursively retrieve all its permissions.

 The container already contains some VSCode extensions.
 If you wish to include a new one by default by submitting it in a PR, please add some text on why you want it.